S3: Juvenile, back

 Found on Ellura (in the Murray Mallee, SA) and elsewhere

 Grey, sometimes with a pale brown star pattern around the eye.
 This varies with the angle of light.

-2 silver grey stripes down the back, which can be sold or with diamond breaks or non-existant.
+2 silver grey stripes down the back, which can be solid or with diamond breaks or non-existant.

 Large rear legs (almost frog like) with very long toes.